 Volunteer with us

-We believe that volunteers are the pillars of a happy and healthy community and City of Moonee Valley is grateful to have 100+ volunteers that provide invaluable contribution by volunteering across many programs.
-Community spirit shown by volunteers enable the Council to provide a greater range of services and activities for residents and help us create a better place for everyone within the municipality.
+We believe that volunteers are the pillars of a happy and healthy community and Moonee Valley City Council is grateful to have 100+ volunteers that provide invaluable contribution by volunteering across many programs.
+Community spirit shown by volunteers enables Council to provide a greater range of services and activities for residents and help us create a better place for everyone within the municipality.

 Bowes Avenue Community Centre